-Once the PPD form is submitted, the EdD Office will coordinate with the student, the Committee Chair, and MBU's PPD Coaches to schedule a virtual meeting to discuss, review, and revise (when appropriate).
+Once the PPD form is submitted, the Doctoral Office will coordinate with the student, the Committee Chair, and MBU's PPD Coaches to schedule a virtual meeting to discuss, review, revise (when appropriate), and approve.

 The PPD form is located in Appendix J.